ScottishCovidResponse/DataRepository/README.md

 scale = 2
 ```

- 3. Samples drawn from the distribution of a parameters (possibly posterior samples from a Bayesian model)
+ 3. Empirical samples drawn from the distribution of a parameter
 ```
 [latency-period]
 type = "samples"